“Getting into the healthcare business is really easy,” said no one, ever.

 The Office for Civil Rights (OCR), a department within the HHS, performs HIPAA audits.

 Work with healthcare information in any way?
 You can be audited by the OCR.
-You can be audited at random by the OCR or due to a complaint or data breach.
+You can be audited at random, due to a complaint or a data breach.

 This checklist gives you an overview of some of the key items the OCR will be looking out for if you have to go through a HIPAA audit, straight from our HIPAA compliance experts: